Facts about Aotearoa - New Zealand “Land of the long white cloud”

 Aotearoa-New Zealand today

-North Island: (eight regions): Northland, Auckland, Waikato, Bay of Plenty, Hawkes Bay, Taranaki, Manawatu/Wanganui, Wellington, capital city
+North Island - 113,729 square kms, population 3.7 million as at 2018: (eight regions): Northland, Auckland, Waikato, Bay of Plenty, Hawkes Bay, Taranaki, Manawatu/Wanganui, Wellington, capital city